-Sorrow for wrong-doing is but one step towards reform and the very easiest step.
-The next and great step required by wisdom is the test of our sincerity, sorrow and - namely, reformation To this end we are reformation 6 placed under the stress of circumstances.
-Temptation bids us repeat the offence, and woe comes in return for what is done.
-So it will ever be, till we learn that there 9 is no discount in the law of justice and that we must pay "the uttermost farthing."
-The measure ye mete "shall be measured to you again," and it will be full "and run- 12 ning over."
+- 3 Sorrow for wrong-doing is but one step towards reform and the very easiest step.
+The next and great step required by wisdom is the test of our sincerity, - 6 namely, reformation.
+To this end we are placed under the stress of circumstances.
+Temptation bids us repeat the offence, and woe comes in return for

-Saints and sinners get their full award, but not always in this world.
+- what is done.
+So it will ever be, till we learn that there is no discount in the law of justice and that we must pay "the uttermost farthing."
+The measure ye mete "shall - 12 be measured to you again," and it will be full "and running over." - Saints and sinners get their full award, but not always - in this world.
 The followers of Christ drank his cup.
-15 Ingratitude and persecution filled it to the brim; but God pours the riches of His love into the understanding and affections, giving us strength according to our day.
-Sinners flourish "like a green bay tree;" but, looking farther, the Psalmist could see their end, - the destruction of sin through suffering.
+Ingratitude and persecution filled it to the brim; but God pours the riches of His love into the understanding and - affections, giving us strength according to our day.
+Sinners flourish "like a green bay tree;" but, looking farther, the Psalmist could see their end, the destruction of sin - 21 through suffering.